You are now in the main content area

 Eglantina Bacaj-Gondia (2015)

-Eglantina Bacaj-Gondia is pursuing her Master of Arts in Public Policy and Administration program at Ryerson University.
+Eglantina Bacaj-Gondia is pursuing her Master of Arts in Public Policy and Administration program at [TMU].
 After attaining her BA in Psychology from the College of New Rochelle in the US, Eglantina worked in the nonprofit sector providing social services to torture survivors, individuals impacted by natural disasters, and sexual assault survivors.
 She is interested in immigration policy, particularly in refugee resettlement issues.
 Eglantina hopes to influence the development of specialized programs to address the multifaceted needs of refugees seeking asylum in Canada.

 Kenneth Santos